haskell-game/sdl2-image/README.md

 cabal run path/to/some/image.type
 ```

-Both sets of bindings should allow you to use any aspect of the original
+Both sets of bindings (both raw and the higher level ones) should allow you to
-SDL_image library.
-Please report an issue if you encounter a problem/bug
+use any aspect of the original SDL_image library.
+Please report an issue if you
-or feel that something is missing or should be added.
+encounter a problem/bug or feel that something is missing or should be added.